GilleM/Memory-game/README.md

 My users are people wanting to have fun, whether is it about younger or older people, so I needed to make the site concise, simple and fun.
-I decided to go with 100vh height and completely omit scroll bar (followed the logic "what is get is what you see").
+I decided to go with 100vh height and completely omit the scroll bar (followed the logic "what you see is what you get").

  _Index.html_ page:
 *   **navbar** is always on the top, kept simply white.
-Inscription "Memory game" suggest the title of the game itself and there's a toggle light switch button introduced on the right.
+Inscription "Memory game" suggests the title of the game itself and there's a toggle light switch button introduced on the right.

 * The **central part** is composed of the main photo (that mimics the memory game with some photos open) and two toggle buttons: the one in the center of the page (and picture) that invites users to play the game and the one below with "How to play" inscription.